tru-hy/gtfs_shape_mapfit/README.md

 program, it's best to contact the author.

 You'll need a OSM export in XML or PBF format for the area covering the wanted shapes, referred in examples as `map.osm`.
+There's unfortunately no simple web API to automate fetching of this map.
+You can download a suitable area extract from http://download.geofabrik.de/ and use the `shapes_bbox.py` script to get a bounding box that fits the shapes.
+This can be used with eg. [osmconvert](http://wiki.openstreetmap.org/wiki/Osmconvert) to extract the region.
+shapes:

+	./osmconvert finland-latest.osm.pbf -b=`./shapes_bbox.py hsldata/shapes.txt` -o=helsinki_region.osm

+*NOTE*: For some reason the imposm.parse module used is a lot faster with XML than pbf, so the former is recommeded.

 Due to some naive choices in current implementation, the map size affects fitting times very strongly.
 Expect many minutes per one shape.
 The initial loading also takes quite a while as it generates a graph from the map and R-tree from the edges.

-At the moment the map projection used is also hardcoded in `gtfs_shape_mapfit.py`, so you'll need to change it if you are doing the matching anywhere but in Finland.
+At the moment the map projection used is also hardcoded in `common.py`, so you'll need to change it if you are doing the matching anywhere but in Finland.

 The fitting is usually done in two stages, first the fits are made